 About Dr. Julia Smith, LPCC, NCC

-With a Doctorate in Counseling from the University of Missouri, St. Louis, and a career history in the field of Mental Health as a Psychotherapist and Counselor Educator, I work with individual adults.
+With a Doctorate in Counseling from the University of Missouri, St. Louis, I work in the field of Mental Health as a Psychotherapist and Counselor Educator.
+I provide services for individual adults in a way that supports your sense of self and true intimacy.

-While holding an Assistant Professorship in New Mexico, I discovered my calling to sculpt stone.
-Although my development as an artist has been gradual, my growth through the creative process has been instrumental in connecting concepts with practice throughout the scope of my work in Mental Health.
-Stone sculpting in particular aslo gives perspective and meaning: Just as there is a form within each stone to be carved, there is an authentic self within each person to be expressed.
+While teaching as an Assistant Professor in New Mexico, I discovered my affinity for sculpting stone.
+Although the process of becoming a sculptor is quite gradual, the creative process has been instrumental in connecting concepts with practice throughout the scope of my work in Mental Health.
+In this respect, the stones hold particular meaning as they symbolize the Self.
+This symbolism reflects my perspective on the nature of sculpting stone: Just as there is a form within stones to unearth, there is a voice within us to bring to light.

 License Numbers: